violayang/oci_agent_adk/readme.md

 ### API Key Authentication (Default)
 #### API key authentication is the default and most common method for authenticating with OCI services, and this is what we will be using in this project.
+`this project is deployed in Frankfurt region, please update your config file to your region`

 from oci.addons.adk import AgentClient